 How do I setup call and SMS text message monitoring on Android devices?

-With Qustodio, Premium users can monitor and/or block calls and SMS text messages on the Android mobile phones associated with their account.
-It is also possible to read the content of text messages received or sent.
+With Qustodio, Premium users can monitor calls and SMS text messages on the Android mobile phones associated with their account.
+It is also possible to block calls and read the content of text messages received or sent.
 Qustodio Free only offers the option to know when text messages/SMS were sent or received.

 Free vs. Premium call and text message monitoring